danweitzel/webpage/content/post/linuxsocialscience/index.md

 Now Zotero should be installed and you can go ahead and add your PDFs to it.

+If you want to install Zotero via Snap just run `sudo snap install zotero-snap`.

 # Other Software

 There is other software that I frequently (have to) use in order to collaborate with other people.
 Below I explain how you can install those quickly.

 ## Firefox

-Install Firefox with `sudo apt install firefox`
+Install Firefox with `sudo apt install firefox`.

 Note: if you frequently use Google Meets you might want to consider to also install Google Chrome or Chromium.
 The full set of features of Google Meet is not available in other browsers.